 If heat exhaustion is expected in you or someone else, move into the shade immediately and take frequent sips of cool water.
 Remove unnecessary clothing and apply compresses.
 You may also need to seek medical attention.

-Heat Cramps are another heat-related condition and occurs from excessive sweating while working.
+Heat Cramps are another heat-related condition and occur from excessive sweating while working.
 According to NIOSH, sweating can deplete the body’s salt and moisture levels and lead to painful muscle cramps—though muscle cramps can also be an additional symptom of Heat Exhaustion.

-If you (or a worker) is experiencing muscle cramps, pain, and spasms while working in the heat, take a break to drink water and have a snack and/or a carbohydrate-electrolyte replacement liquid.
+If you (or a worker) are experiencing muscle cramps, pain, and spasms while working in the heat, take a break to drink water and have a snack and/or a carbohydrate-electrolyte replacement liquid.
 Repeat this every 15 to 20 minutes.
 If cramps do not subside within one hour, seek medical attention.

 At Nature’s Mulch and Landscape Supply, we love supporting our customers’ outdoor landscaping needs.
 But we also care deeply about your safety.
 Working outdoors and transforming lawns and landscapes can be incredibly rewarding—but it’s so important that the work doesn’t put your health at risk.
 By taking some preventative steps and remaining vigilant in paying attention to signs of trouble, you can prevent heat-related illness.